Recycling is NOT The Answer

 • Gifts for experiences – tickets to the movies, theater, ballet, climbing gym, museums, or the spa!
 What would the person you’re gifting really like?

-• See my Black Friday post for additional ideas.
+• See my Black Friday article for additional ideas.

 There are so many alternatives!
 But first things first…